 Losing will accelerate your learning curve while winning shows your superiority in chess understanding.

 You can replicate that success also in the following game.

-This is the slightly harder, but way more consistent and long-term approach.
+This is a slightly harder, but way more consistent and long-term approach.

 Those might include the Benko & Budapest Gambit for example.
-I still do not recommend to only play such Gambits, but they are not bad per se.
+I still do not recommend only playing such Gambits, but they are not bad per se.